 A: Yes, DAGV 1500, Concept Essentials is a course with a focus on aesthetics.
-Students enrolled in that course as part of the animation cohort will be drawing a lot.
+Students enrolled in that course as part of the animation cohort will be drawing frequently.
+However, this class is only available to students who have already been accepted to the program.
+For students wanting to improve upon their drawing skills before portfolio review, courses in the Department of Art and Design are recommended.
+Those courses will also fill elective hours, if needed.